Oshikuku Constituency

 Oshikuku Constituency is an electoral constituency in the Omusati Region of Namibia.
-It had 8,089 inhabitants in 2004 and 9,701 registered voters in 2020.
+It had 9,701 registered voters in 2020.
 Its district capital is the village of Oshikuku.

+Oshikuku Constituency covers an area of 277 sqkm.
+It had a population of 9,093 in 2011, up from 8,299 in 2001.

 Politics

 Oshikuku is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+The 2004 regional election was won by SWAPO politician Petrus Endjambi.
+He received 2,947 of the 2,982 votes cast.

 In the 2015 local and regional elections SWAPO candidate Modestus Amutse won uncontested and became councillor after no opposition party nominated a candidate.
 The SWAPO candidate won the 2020 regional election by a large margin.
 Matheus Gabriel obtained 3,815 votes, followed by Kassian Kanyemba of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 607 votes.